Superior-GitHub/Superior6564/README.md

 ## Usage

-Before using you need to run: from superior6564 import required_pack  required_pack.install()
+Before using you need to run: from superior6564 import required_pack; required_pack.install()

 It will check for the necessary libraries and install them if needed.